grimme-lab/xtb_docs/source/gfnff.rst

 Use of additional charge information
 -------------------------------------

 In GFN-FF the computed atomic charges from the EEQ model may be improved by constrains if additional information about the charge distribution in the system is known.
-There are two further ways to incorporate this information.
+There are two further ways to incorporate this information besides using a pdb file.
 If the system consists of more than one NCI fragment, the charges per fragment can be written by the user into a specific file
 (named ``.CHRG``) and will be constrained accordingly in the EEQ model, thus preventing artificial charge transfer between the NCI fragments.
 If a GFN-xTB calculation is performed in advance, the written file ``charges`` is read by the program and the corresponding QM charges are used to constrain the values on the molecular fragments.